Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

 In addition, cascading/partitioned setups make the registration process more complex because each asset must be registered with the root Discovery Service and then a second time with the respective downstream Discovery Service.

+> Why: the Discovery Service is the initial port-of-entry for all data consumers, so it must be highly available and
+> react fast.

 ### 1.4.3 Security